Dichotmy/Coursera-Projects/README.md

 - **Data Cleaning:** Handling missing values, dealing with inconsistent data, and preparing datasets for analysis.
 - **Data Analysis:** Performing exploratory data analysis (EDA) to uncover insights and patterns.
 - **Data Visualization:** Creating visualizations to communicate findings effectively.
-- **Machine Learning:** Applying basic machine learning models where applicable.
+- **Machine Learning:** Applying machine learning models for classification, regression, and optimization purposes.

 ## How to Use This Repository